Relations with Ukraine

 Ukraine’s cooperation with NATO in the area of defence and security sector reform is crucial to the ongoing transformation of Ukraine’s security posture and remains an essential part of its democratic transition.

-- expert talks with security sector institutions in the area of cyber defence, with the aim of enhancing inter-agency cooperation and coordination, as well as supporting the development of Ukraine’s national cyber security strategy.
+- Expert talks with security sector institutions have been launched in the area of cyber defence, with the aim of enhancing inter-agency cooperation and coordination, as well as supporting the development of Ukraine’s national cyber security strategy.

 - Destroying stockpiles of weapons and munitions

 Individual Allies are supporting the destruction of Ukraine’s stockpiles of anti-personnel mines, munitions and small arms and light weapons through Partnership Trust Fund projects.
 A first project involved the safe destruction of 400,000 landmines at a chemical plant in Donetsk in 2002-2003.
 A second project to destroy 133,000 tons of conventional munitions, 1.5 million small arms and 1000 man-portable air defence systems (MANPADS) was launched in 2005.
 With projected costs of some €25 million, the project is to be carried out over an estimated 12 years.
 It is the largest demilitarization project of its kind ever to be undertaken, and will permanently increase Ukraine's capacity to destroy surplus munitions.
 Another Trust Fund supports the disposal of radioactive waste from former Soviet military sites in Ukraine.

 - Economic aspects of defence